 Find a quiet area where there aren't many boats zipping past.
 This reduces the amount of waves for your novice skiers and keeps them focused on the lesson rather than the proximity of passing boats.

 Whatever you do, stay patient and be positive.
 If a child is having a hard time remembering to keep their skis together or keep bending their elbows instead of keeping arms straight, tell them why it's incorrect and show them the correct method.

 Kids are eager to please, but if you get snappy or irritable they may never want to ski again.
 Encouragement and keeping it a fun experience will have any kid begging to go skiing by the end of the season.

 7. Lengthen the ski rope in increments

 Don't tie off the rope to the boat.
-Keep an adult in back to hold it instead, so if the skier falls you can release the rope.
+Keep an adult in the back to hold it instead.
+That way, if the skier falls, you can release the rope.
 In hindsight, this might have helped in my situation.
 There are many reasons kids hang onto the rope, and fear of the boat leaving them stranded is one.